phaze9/SummerOfCode/Week 1.md

 ## Day 5: Sharpen your Tools :key:
 A tiny bit more setup work and you're good to go.
  - Tell git who you are
-   - Enter the following commands in a Terminal window
+   - Enter the following commands in a Terminal window (On Windows: use the "Git Bash" window)
    - Replace First Last by your first and last names
      ```
      git config --global user.name "First Last"